looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 ### Spin the Wheels!

 As a final touch, let's set the wheels spinning.
-Give the train a `.tick` method, following the same {{< link path="/book/first-steps/animation-loop/#the-cubetick-method" title="pattern we use for all animated objects" >}}.
+Give the train a `.tick` method, following the same [pattern we use for all animated objects]({{< relref "/book/first-steps/animation-loop#the-cubetick-method" >}} "pattern we use for all animated objects").

 {{< code lang="js" linenos="" linenostart="7" hl_lines="12" caption="_**Train.js**_: create an empty tick method" >}}